Recruit CRM

 In terms of recruitment, you’ll want to increase leads to your career page.

-Essentially, SEO involves using different tactics to get results without paying for advertising.
+Essentially, SEO involves using different tactics to get results without paying for advertising such as optimizing content and building high-quality backlinks through link building(opens in a new tab).

 The best method for increasing SEO visibility(opens in a new tab) is usually by building backlinks(opens in a new tab); hyperlinks that link back to your website from another site.
 You'll want to be sure you're measuring your success in terms of content marketing ROI, as well as your traditional recruitment metrics.